johnhopson/bin2c/readme.md

 ### Testing
-bin2c_test.rb is a test suite for bin2c.rb.
-Type 'bin2c_test.rb' to run the entire suite.
-Type 'bin2c_test.rb -h' to see usage, including how to run individual tests.
+test/bin2c_test.rb is a test suite for bin2c.
+To run the suite, cd to 'test' and type './bin2c_test.rb' to run the entire suite.
+Type './bin2c_test.rb -h' to see usage, including how to run individual tests.

 ### Source
 bin2c is hosted at [github.com/johnhopson/bin2c](http://github.com/johnhopson/bin2c).
 It is released under the MIT license.
 See 'license' file.